rrwick/Basecalling-comparison/README.md

 This analysis is my personal favourite: how accurate are the _consensus_ sequences?
 I don't particularly care if individual reads have low identity if they can produce an accurate assembly.

 Albacore v2.0.2 leads the pack with an accuracy of over 99.5% (less than one error per 200 bases).
 Most surprisingly, Albacore v0.9.1, which had very poor read identity, also did well.
-Scrappie raw v1.0.0, basecRAWller and DeepNano all performed poorly (BasecRAWller isn't missing from this plot, it's just off the bottom with a median value in the 80s).
+Scrappie raw v1.0.0, basecRAWller and DeepNano all performed poorly (basecRAWller isn't missing from this plot, it's just off the bottom with a median value in the 80s).

 It's also interesting to look at the assembly relative length, like we did for reads: